China Processed Meat Market Analysis by Mordor Intelligence

 Recent Industry Developments

 - December 2024: BRF, a Brazilian food company, is making its official debut in the Chinese market by acquiring a meat processing plant.
 In a significant move aligned with its internationalisation strategy, BRF's wholly-owned subsidiary, BRF GmbH, inked a binding agreement with Henan Best Foods.
 The deal, valued at USD 43 million, sees BRF GmbH taking over Henan Best Foods' processed food plant located in China's Henan province.
-Notably, Henan Best Foods operates as a subsidiary under the OSI Group, a prominent food processing entity based in the United States.
+Notably, Henan Best Foods operates as a subsidiary of OSI Group, a prominent food processing company based in the United States.

 China Processed Meat Market Report Scope

-| Chicken Nuggets and patties | |
+| Poultry | Chicken Nuggets and patties |

 | Deli Meats | |